odysseyiitr/website-2022/README.md

 source bin/activate
 ```

-5. Change directory to backen and install the requirements using `pip install`.
+5. Change directory to `backend` and install the requirements using `pip install`.

 ```
 pip install -r requirements.txt